arhohuttunen/homeassistant-configuration/README.md

 During the Raspberry boot the file will automatically be copied in the right folder and the network connection will be established.

-If you run into any trouble check the [https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md "Setting WiFi up via the command line") instructions.
+If you run into any trouble check the [Setting WiFi up via the command line](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) instructions.

 ## Installing Home Assistant

-Installation on Raspbian is pretty straightforward if you follow the  [https://www.home-assistant.io/docs/installation/raspberry-pi/](https://www.home-assistant.io/docs/installation/raspberry-pi/ "Manual installation on a Raspberry Pi") guide.
+Installation on Raspbian is pretty straightforward if you follow the  [Manual installation on a Raspberry Pi](https://www.home-assistant.io/docs/installation/raspberry-pi/) guide.

 I have noticed that sometimes some of steps may fail because of download errors.
 This can be resolved by executing the command again.